scrasmussen/spoiler-free-UFC/README.md

 # Spoiler-free UFC

-A CLI tool for printing spoiler-free fight cards or fighter schedules.
+A Python tool for printing spoiler-free fight cards or fighter schedules.

 ## Example